Uniformizing complex ODEs and applications: Renormalization in the exceptional divisor

-Since the vector field $\tXX$ has poles over $\Delta_{\infty}$, the time-form is not defined for the regular leaves of $\tilf_{\infty}$.
-However, it is possible to define a ``renormalized time-form'' on a neighborhood of each regular point $p$ of a leaf $L_{\infty} \subseteq \Delta_{\infty}$.
+Consider now $\tXX$, the vector field induced by $X$ on $M$.
+Throughout this section, generic affine coordinates $(x,y,z)$ as in Section~3 are supposed to be fixed.
+In particular, $\Delta_{\infty}^{(x,y)}$ neither contains singular points of $\tilf_{\infty}$ nor is invariant by this foliation.
+Since $\tXX$ has poles over $\Delta_{\infty}$, the time-form is not defined for the regular leaves of $\tilf_{\infty}$.
+It is, however, possible to define a ``renormalized time-form'' on a neighborhood of each regular point $p$ of a leaf $L_{\infty} \subseteq \Delta_{\infty}$.
 This goes as follows.
 Let $L_{\infty} \subseteq \Delta_{\infty}$ be a regular leaf of $\tilf$ and let $p \in L_{\infty}$ be a regular point of $L_{\infty}$ which is not singular for $\tilf$.
-Choose local coordinates $(x',y',z')$ around $p$ where the foliation becomes locally given by the vector field $\partial / \partial x'$.
-Besides we also impose $\{ z'=0 \} \subset \Delta_{\infty}$.
-In these coordinates the vector field $\tXX$ is given by ${z'}^{1-d} f(x',y',z') \partial/\partial x'$.
-The ``renormalized time-form'' over $L_{\infty}$ is then defined as $dx'/f(x',0,0)$.
+Choose local coordinates $(u,v,w)$, $\{ w=0\} \subset \Delta_{\infty}$ around $p$ where the foliation becomes locally given by the vector field $\partial / \partial u$.
+In these coordinates, the vector field $\tXX$ is given by ${w}^{1-d} f(u,v,w) \partial/\partial u$.
+The ``renormalized time-form'' over $L_{\infty}$ is then defined as $du/f(u,0,0)$.
 In other words, it is obtained from $\tXX$ by eliminating its pole component.
-Naturally there is no canonical choice for the coordinate $z'$ and this prevents us from having a global definition for the ``renormalized time-form''.
-More precisely the local form $dx'/f(x',0,0)$ is not globally defined on $L_{\infty}$ because, when a change of coordinates is performed, two local definitions of this ``renormalized time-form'' will agree only up to a multiplicative constant.
+Naturally there is no canonical choice for the coordinate $w$ and this prevents us from having a global definition for the ``renormalized time-form''.
+In accurate terms, the local form $du/f(u,0,0)$ is not globally defined on $L_{\infty}$ because, when a change of coordinates is performed, two local definitions of this ``renormalized time-form'' will agree only up to a multiplicative constant.
 Therefore, whereas the previous construction does not define an Abelian form on $L_{\infty}$, it endows $L_{\infty}$ with an affine structure (for further details we refer to \cite{guillotreb}).
 The purpose of this section is to exploit this affine structure to estimate the domain of definition of the solutions of $\tXX$.
-As it will be seen, precise estimates can be obtained in this way as long as the ``evolution'' of the coordinate ``$z$'' is well-controlled.
+As it will be seen, precise estimates can be obtained in this way as long as the ``evolution'' of the coordinate ``$z$'' is well-controlled (where ``$z$'' refers to the affine coordinates $(x,y,z)$).

 Although we have defined the ``renormalized time-form'' only at regular points of $\tilf$, this form admits a natural asymptotic extension to the singularities of $\tilf$ lying in $\Delta_{\infty}$.
 Details on these extensions will be given as they become necessary.